 The insights from the conjoint analysis can help companies predict whether new features will be a success and how much market demand there is for new content.
 These insights can also help determine which products or services to increase or decrease significantly.

 One example is a smartphone manufacturer that conducted a conjoint analysis and discovered the most desired feature of its customers is the screen size.
-With these details, it’s safe to say that using the product development budget and resources by developing larger screens is the most logical decision.
+With these details, it’s safe to say that using the product development budget and resources to develop larger screens is the most logical decision.

-By conducting conjoint analysis, you are able to understand which features your customers value the most.
+By conducting conjoint analysis, you can understand which features your customers value the most.
 This will help you make thoughtful decisions about pricing, product development, and sales and marketing activities.

 FAQs